-We are open for in-store shopping.
 We encourage customers to practice social distancing guidelines while in-store.

-Curbside pickup available: customers are welcome to call 507-377-2372, order their items, and then call the number again from the parking lot.
+Customers are welcome to call 507-377-2372, order their items, and then call the number again from the parking lot.
 We will then load the items into your car.
 Over-the-phone credit-card payment will be required.